hbowie/practopian-v3/commonplace-book/Quality Matters.md

 Title: Quality Matters

-Tags:   education
+Featured:

+Recommended:

 Author: Dambisa Moyo

 Date: 2011

+Tags: education

 Work Title: How the West was Lost

 Work Type: unknown

+Work Minor Title:

+Work Link:

 Work Id:  0374173257

 Work Pages:  92

 Work Rights:  Copyright

 Work Rights Holder:  Dambisa Moyo

 Publisher:  Farrar, Straus and Giroux

 Publisher City:  New York

 Date Added: 2011-06-24 20:17:22 -0700

 Body:

 Quality matters, and much of the evidence suggests that while developing countries are encouraging and fostering meritocracy, their Western rivals are increasingly approaching academe with an egalitarian flare -- more access (of course, with the benefit of widening educational opportunity) even if at the expense of quality.